surajsharma/singularity/src/fact and fiction/books/Zen Mind, Beginner's Mind - Shunryū Suzuki - Shunryu Suzuki.md

 (Chapter:EPILOGUE)

 > Suppose you are sitting under some extraordinary circumstances. `If you try to calm your mind you will be unable to sit,` and if you try not to be disturbed, your effort will not be the `right effort`.
 The only effort that will help you is to count your breathing, or to concentrate on your inhaling and exhaling.

+### 3 creations

+When we emerge from nothing, when everything emerges from nothing, we see it all as a fresh new creation.

+This is non-attachment:

+The second kind of creation is when you act, or produce or prepare something like food or tea.

+The third kind is to create something within yourself, such as education, or culture, or art, or some system for our society.

+But if you forget the first, the most important one, the other two will be like children who have lost their parents; their creation will mean nothing.

+#zen